-Field Court Tax Chambers is inviting applications for one 12 month pupillage commencing in October 2020 (or October 2019 if a suitable candidate is able to commence pupillage at that time).
-The deadline for applications is 5pm on 25 January 2019.
+Field Court Tax Chambers is inviting applications for one 12 month pupillage commencing in October 2022.

 Pupils will be assigned to one pupil supervisor, but will additionally spend time with other members of Chambers.
 Pupillage will be a mixture of time spent in Chambers, attending the tribunals/courts, and possibly attending conferences or lectures out of Chambers.
 When in Chambers the pupil will spend time inter alia reading papers, drafting opinions and pleadings, carrying out research, and sitting in on conferences.
 At conferences, and in the tribunals/courts, pupils are expected to take comprehensive notes.
-It is highly unlikely that the pupil will receive instructions from clients during any stage of pupillage.
+The pupil will not receive instructions from clients during any stage of pupillage.

 Chambers is fully committed to equal opportunity and diversity.
 We believe that everyone should have the ability to fulfil their potential and we abhor any form of prejudice or discrimination in relation to gender, race, ethnicity, disability, religion, sexuality, class or age.
 All applications for pupillage will be considered purely on the basis of merit.

-Candidates are required to have a strong academic background (i.e. a First Class or good Upper Second Class degree).
+Candidates are required to have a strong academic background.
+We require candidates to have a minimum of an Upper Second Class (i.e. a 2:1) undergraduate degree unless there are exceptional reasons why this is not the case.
 Further, candidates are expected to be able to demonstrate an interest in practising tax law (e.g. having studied some tax law).

-The 12 month pupillage will carry an award of £50,000 which will be payable in equal monthly instalments in arrears.
-Up to £12,000 of the pupillage award can be drawn down in the year prior to the commencement of pupillage.
+The 12 month pupillage will carry an award of £65,000.
+The award for the first six months will be £43,333 of which half can be drawn down in advance (upon request) during the Bar Professional Training Course year.
+The award for the second six months will be £21,667.
 Chambers reserves the right to require the repayment of the whole or any part of the amount drawn down in the event that the pupil does not complete six months of pupillage.

-A decision whether to retain the pupil as a tenant will be taken towards the end of the 12 month pupillage.
+A decision whether to retain the pupil as a tenant will be taken towards the end of the 12 month pupillage (normally 2 months before the pupillage ends).
 There is no guarantee that a tenancy will be offered to the pupil, but the expectation when offering pupillage is that the pupil will be of sufficient calibre to merit an offer of tenancy.